 |Arrival Day||Departure Day||Status|

-Your team leader will be waiting for you outside the arrivals area of Siem Reap airport.
+Your ROV Project Leader will be waiting for you outside the arrivals area of Siem Reap airport.
 They will be holding an ROV sign and wearing an ROV shirt, so you can’t miss them!
 If you get in before noon, enjoy a guided walking tour around Siem Reap.
 Once you are settled into your accommodation, you will have free time.

 After breakfast you will be transported to the elephant sanctuary - approximately a 2.5 hour trip.